Giangiui/dagonstar/docs/documentation.md

 workflow.run()
 ```

-> task-loop.py
+> taskflow-loop.py

-In fact, by running the code, we would obtain this result.
+In fact, if we ran the code, we would get this result.

 ```bash
 2024-10-29 11:17:03,747 root         DEBUG    Running workflow: English-Writers